vpsfreecz/haveapi/doc/protocol.md

         "value_id": "<name of a parameter that is used as an id>", "value_label": "<name of a parameter that is used as a value>", "value": {
-            "url": "URL to 'show' action of associated resource", "method": "HTTP method to use",
+            "path": "Path to 'show' action of associated resource", "method": "HTTP method to use",
-            "help": "URL to get the associated resource's 'show' description" },
+            "help": "Path to get the associated resource's 'show' description" },
         "choices": {
-            "url": "URL to action that returns a list of possible associations", "method": "HTTP method to use",
+            "path": "Path to action that returns a list of possible associations", "method": "HTTP method to use",
-            "help": "URL to description of the list action" }
+            "help": "Path to description of the list action" }
     }